MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-management-groups.md

 ## Management groups overview

-Management groups are a key tool to help organizations structure their cloud environments for organization and governance at scale.
+[Management groups](/azure/governance/management-groups/overview) are a key tool to help organizations structure their cloud environments for organization and governance at scale.
 Considering how to use management groups as part of the environment design is an important foundational step.
 Use the following guidance to help inform cloud architecture decisions.

 ## Management group design considerations

 Management group structures within an Azure Active Directory (Azure AD) tenant support organizational mapping.
 Consider your management group structure thoroughly as your organization plans Azure adoption at scale.

 - How will your organization separate out services owned or operated by specific teams?

 - Are there specific functions that need to be kept separate for business or operational compliance reasons?
-- Reflect these considerations in your management group structure in order to design in, from the beginning, a structure that reflects how your organization intends to operate

 - Management groups can be used to aggregate policy and initiative assignments via Azure Policy.

 - A management group tree can support up to [six levels of depth](/azure/governance/management-groups/overview#hierarchy-of-management-groups-and-subscriptions).
 This limit doesn't include the tenant root level or the subscription level.

-- Any principal (user or service principal) within an Azure AD tenant can create new management groups, since Azure role-based access control (RBAC) authorization for management group operations isn't enabled by default.
+- Any principal (user or service principal) within an Azure AD tenant can create new management groups, as Azure role-based access control (RBAC) authorization for management group operations isn't enabled by default.
+See [How to protect your resource hierarchy](/azure/governance/management-groups/how-to/protect-resource-hierarchy)

-- All new subscriptions will be placed under the root management group by default.
+- All new subscriptions will be placed under the tenant root management group by default.

 - Explore the capabilities of [management groups](/azure/governance/management-groups/overview) in more detail

 ## Management group recommendations

-Keep the management group hierarchy reasonably flat, with no more than three to four levels, ideally.
+- Keep the management group hierarchy reasonably flat, with no more than three to four levels, ideally.
 This restriction reduces management overhead and complexity.

-Avoid duplicating your organizational structure into a deeply nested management group hierarchy.
+- Avoid duplicating your organizational structure into a deeply nested management group hierarchy.
 Management groups should be used for policy assignment versus billing purposes.
 This approach necessitates using management groups for their intended purpose in Azure landing zone conceptual architecture, which is providing Azure policies for workloads that require the same type of security and compliance under the same management group level.

 - Create management groups under your root-level management group to represent the types of workloads (archetypes) that you'll host and ones based on their security, compliance, connectivity, and feature needs.
 This grouping structure allows you to have a set of Azure policies applied at the management group level for all workloads that require the same security, compliance, connectivity, and feature settings.